 - Your goal is to make practice swings without dropping that headcover until your hands move past about your waist-high in your follow through.

-- In the backswing, to keep the headcover in place, you’ll be forced to turn your chest and shoulders together, keeping your left arm connected to your torso. you cannot simply lift your arms.
+- In the backswing, to keep the headcover in place, you’ll be forced to turn your chest and shoulders together, keeping your left arm connected to your torso.
+You cannot simply lift your arms.
 You must turn your body.

 Practice this feeling with half-swings first.
-It will feel different and much more "connected." you're finally training your body how to use itself to initiate the turn and create a shallower swing path from the start!
+It will feel different and much more "connected."
+You're finally training your body how to use itself to initiate the turn and create a shallower swing path from the start!

 Cause #3: An "Arms-First" Lunge from the Top

-This right here is ground zero for the steep "over the top" move.
+This is ground zero for the steep "over the top" move.
 The moment between the top of your backswing and the start of your downswing - called the transition - is where most steep swings are born.

 The Simple Fix for a Rushed Downswing: The "Pump" Drill